jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch4.md

 ---
 title: I Played Xenoblade Chronicles 3 - Chapter 4
 date: 2022-08-20
-byline: This was originally written as a long thread on Twitter—that's why it's organized in chunks of up to 280 characters and 4 images.
-I've stitched them all together into a single article here.
+byline: The party grapples with the meaning of their artificially short lives in a world with no freedom, but they gain new hope and motivation to carry on
 image: bg/articles/xc3/xc3ch4.jpg
 template: xc3-page
+hidden: true
 ---

+This was originally written as a long thread on Twitter—that's why it's organized in chunks of up to 280 characters and 4 images.
+I've stitched them all together into a single article here.

 <div class="box" markdown=1>